sympy/sympy/doc/src/modules/vector/coordsys.rst

   (-3, -4, -5)

 It is worth noting that :math:`M`'s orientation is the same as that of :math:`N`.
-This means that the rotation matrix of :math`N` with respect to :math:`M`, and also vice versa, is equal to the identity matrix of dimensions 3x3.
+This means that the rotation matrix of :math: `N` with respect to :math:`M`, and also vice versa, is equal to the identity matrix of dimensions 3x3.
 The ``locate_new`` method initializes a ``CoordSysCartesian`` that